kubevela/kubevela.github.io/docs/contributor/principle-of-test.md

 ## Integration Test

-The purpose of integration test is to set up parts of highly associated modules in a system.
-The test is to ensure the interaction between modules is within expectations.
+The purpose of an integration test is to ensure the interaction between modules is within expectations by setting up parts of highly associated modules in a system.

 Let's use an example to learn how it works.
 In KubeVela project, integration tests are mainly divided into two categories: